Letter alerting Railway officials in Valley to prepare for emergency situation, revoked, termed fake

 Additional forces moved to J&K to thwart big terror strikes: Sources

-There is a lot of uncertainty in Jammu and Kashmir after the Union Home Minister granted approval for the mobilisation of an additional 100 companies of security forces in Jammu and Kashmir.
+There is a lot of uncertainty in J&K after the Union Home Minister granted approval for the mobilisation of an additional 100 companies of security forces in J&K.

 While senior police officials have described the movement as routine, others felt that it could be part of the plan to abolish Article 35A.
 The moment the news broke out, people in several areas began buying essential items, expecting that there would be a long shut down.